magic0whi/hexo-blog/source/_posts/zh-cn/learn/introduction-to-linear-algebra.md

 </style>

-This is a copy of both brief summary and worked examples of each section in the Introduction to Linear Algebra (Fifth Edition) by Gilbert Strang
+This is an excerpt of both brief summary and worked examples of each section in the Introduction to Linear Algebra (Fifth Edition) by Gilbert Strang

 https://github.com/mitmath/1806/

-TODO: draw svg format figure by using tikz
+TODO: draw svg format figure by using tikz; Using `gather*` or `align*` or `array` while there is a line break in display mode LaTex.

 <!-- more -->